Tominous/DiscordTweaks/README.md

 ## Installation:

 Download the latest version from the releases tab, using the code raw from github wont work!

+#### Powercord Install:
-Extract the theme into src/Powercord/Themes *see screenshot:*
+Extract the theme into src/Powercord/Themes for powercord:*see screenshot:*

 ![](https://media.discordapp.net/attachments/695592374021390376/713752904971845642/unknown.png)

+#### BetterDiscord Install:
+Extract the theme into the themes folder.

+## Enabling/Disabling features.
-There are some css add-ons from monstrousdev, if you want to remove them, simply modify the following `@import`s in the DiscordTweaks.css file:
+There are some css add-ons from monstrousdev, if you want to disable/enable them, simply modify the following `@import`s in the DiscordTweaks.css file:

 ```css